Limiting Free Speech

 That already happens far too often.
 McCarthyism is a great example.
 Banning Critical Race Theory is another

-The purpose of a free exchange of ideas is to create a society with a brighter, less harmful future.
-Putting safeguards around the spread of harmful speech is also an important part of getting to that less harmful future
+The purpose of a free exchange of ideas is to create a society with a brighter, less harmful future

 We should be able to challenge ideas, even when it's unpopular